microsoft/net-offloads/qeo.md

 If QEO is not supported by the operating system, then the getsockopt call will fail with status `WSAEINVAL`.
 This should be treated the same as the case where no cipher types are supported (i.e. the app should encrypt its own QUIC packets).

-**TODO**: consider how interface cipher support should interact with the cipher negotiation that happens with the peer.
+> **TODO -** consider how interface cipher support should interact with the cipher negotiation that happens with the peer.

 ### Establishing encryption parameters for a connection

-**TODO**: support adding N and removing M connections in one request for key update?
+> **TODO -** support adding N and removing M connections in one request for key update?

 If QEO is supported, the app then establishes crypto parameters for a connection by setting the `SO_QEO_CONNECTION` socket option with an option value of type `QEO_CONNECTION`.

-**TODO**: Destination IP/port must be added to QEO_CONNECTION as part of the lookup key.
+> **TODO -** Destination IP/port must be added to QEO_CONNECTION as part of the lookup key.

 ```C
 typedef enum {